Controlling polarization of attosecond pulses with plasmonic-enhanced bichromatic counter-rotating circularly polarised fields: Results

-As we have seen in Figs.~\ref{fig1}(a-b), the plasmonic field tends to break the symmetry of the harmonic spectra.
-In contrast, the time-frequency maps in Figs.~\ref{fig1}(b-c) reveal a very regular sub-cycle dynamics.
+As we have seen in Figs.~\ref{fig2}(a-b), the plasmonic field tends to break the symmetry of the harmonic spectra.
+In contrast, the time-frequency maps in Figs.~\ref{fig2}(d-e) reveal a very regular sub-cycle dynamics.
 The effect of the (symmetry-breaking) plasmonic field is to enhance (or suppress) the energy-cutoff of attosecond bursts of radiation produced during each lobe of the driving laser field.
-When the plasmonic field is along the $x$-direction (parallel to one of the field maxima directions) in Figs.~\ref{fig1}(b),(e) and (h), those short trajectories which are ionised during a lobe immediately before the laser field aligns with the plasmonic field have enhanced kinetic energy.
-The picture changes completely when the plasmonic field is oriented along $y$-direction (30$^{\circ}$ from the nearest field maximum) in Figs.~\ref{fig1}(c),(f) and (i).
+When the plasmonic field is along the $x$-direction (parallel to one of the field maxima directions) in Figs.~\ref{fig2}(b),(e) and (h), those short trajectories which are ionised during a lobe immediately before the laser field aligns with the plasmonic field have enhanced kinetic energy (say, the trajectory shown in black color in Fig.~\ref{fig2}(h)).
+Although the long trajectories does show an enhancement in harmonic energy, they have minimal probability leading to their negligible contribution in harmonic spectra.
+The picture changes completely when the plasmonic field is oriented along $y$-direction (30$^{\circ}$ from the nearest field maximum) in Figs.~\ref{fig2}(c),(f) and (i).
 Here, the short trajectories ionised during the second lobe of the field return with reduced energy, while short trajectories ionised during the first lobe and long trajectories from both others contribute to the enhanced harmonics.

-The enhancement of attosecond radiation bursts becomes clear, when looking at the probability density maps of returning trajectories in Fig.~\ref{fig2}.
+The enhancement of attosecond radiation bursts becomes clear, when looking at the probability density maps of returning trajectories in Fig.~\ref{fig3}.
 They are obtained by CTMC simulation, for ionisation during each lobe of the total field and for the plasmonic field applied along $x$-direction ($\beta_{x}$ = 0.01 a.u.).
-If the electron is ionized during the lobes 1 or 2, the excursion of its returning trajectory can be much further and these electrons can recombine during the next several lobes after ionization [see Figs.~\ref{fig2}(a) and (b)].
-Contrarily, only short trajectories return when an electron is ionised during lobe 3 and recombines during lobe 1 of the next cycle [see Fig.~\ref{fig2}(c)].
+If the electron is ionized during the lobes 1 or 2, the excursion of its returning trajectory can be much further and these electrons can recombine during the next several lobes after ionization [see Figs.~\ref{fig3}(a) and (b)].
+Contrarily, only short trajectories return when an electron is ionised during lobe 3 and recombines during lobe 1 of the next cycle [see Fig.~\ref{fig3}(c)].